Rockies vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has collected 30 hits with three doubles, 11 home runs and 12 walks.
-He has driven in 28 runs.
+- Alonso has put up 31 hits with three doubles, 11 home runs and 13 walks.
+He has driven in 29 runs.

 Alonso Recent Games